cambridge-cares/TheWorldAvatar/Deploy/stacks/dynamic/stack-data-uploader/README.md

 There are no configurable options for this process, the namespace the data is added to is always the one defined in the parent dataset.

+### TBox CSV Data

+The `"tboxcsv"` data type should be used to load TBox triples from CSV files that adhear to the TBox Generator format, example files can be found [here][tbox-examples].
+The data loader does the following when uploading RDF data:

+1. It uses the [`TBoxGeneration::generateTBox`][tbox-generation] method to generate an OWL file from the contents of the CSV file.
+2. It uses the [`RemoteStoreClient::uploadFile`][RSC-uploader] method to uploads the contents of the OWL file to the Blazegraph database in the stack.

+There are no configurable options for this process, the namespace the data is added to is always the one defined in the parent dataset.

 ## OBDA Mapping File

 The general layout of the file is as follows: